GoogleChrome/developer.chrome.com/site/en/docs/multidevice/user-agent/index.md

 Version/4.0 <mark>Chrome/30.0.0.0</mark> Mobile Safari/537.36</pre>

-If you're attempting to differentiate between the WebView and Chrome for Android, you should look for the presence of the **<code>Version/_X.X_</code>** string in the WebView user-agent string.
+If you're attempting to differentiate between the WebView and Chrome for Android, you should look for the presence of the **<code>Version/_X.X_</code>** string in the WebView User-Agent string.
 Don't rely on the specific Chrome version number (for example, 30.0.0.0) as the version numbers change with each release.

 **WebView UA in Lollipop to Android 10**